DarthMotzkus/doom64dc_updater/README.md

 # Instructions

 This assume you already build the project once, and works only as UPDATER to the latest release.
-Althoug...
+Although...
 Here's a quick resumed guide.

 - Setup all dependencies from above first.
 - Remember to clone the [repo](https://github.com/jnmartin84/doom64-dc/) first and choose the branch of your likeness.
 It needs to be a branch with the KOS package provided by the author, or this program will not run properlly.